 Figure~\ref{fig:pairwise_win_rates_generated} presents the pairwise head-to-head win rates for the end-to-end newswriting task.
 The results show that closed-source LLMs such as GPT-4o and GPT-4o mini do not consistently outperform high-performing open-source models such as Qwen3-32B and Gemma-3-27b-it.
 This challenges the common assumption that greater general-purpose reasoning capability necessarily translates into superior performance in targeted editorial workflows.
 Since the NEWSAGENT benchmark emphasizes focused search and iterative editing rather than complex long-horizon reasoning, higher reasoning capacity does not always yield higher-quality final articles.

 Human-written articles also do not achieve the highest win rates.
 This is consistent with our earlier finding that greater F1 alignment with human-selected content does not guarantee better end-to-end performance, indicating that high-quality narratives can emerge from information selections that differ from human editorial choices.
-A similar pattern is observed for precision.
-The 2-step setting often improves precision by selecting content that is more closely aligned with human choices, but this does not consistently increase win rates for the final articles.
-For GPT-4o, GPT-4o mini, and Gemma3, performance declines in the 2-step mode.
+The 2-step setting further illustrates this disconnect: although it often improves precision and alignment with human evidence selection, it does not reliably improve win rates and can even reduce performance for models such as GPT-4o and Gemma-3.